1. Choose day or days that you want to hire a boat

-The XENON is equipped with an elegant chine to further enhance her outstanding stability.
+The XENON is equipped with an elegant chine to further enhance her stability.
 The boat also has a gnav system which increases deck space and reduces cockpit clutter even further.

 Xenon number H33.
 The spinnaker (if required) is stored in the brick boatshed.
 Please return to there.

 The RS Feva is a superb double handed boat for junior sailors.
 It is a intermediate boat with asymmetric spinnaker.

 Recognised as one of the best boats for introducing children to sailing, with their easily handled simple spritsail rig, they are safe and straightforward for beginners to use, yet technically challenging for the experienced sailor.
 (Suits children up to 50kg).
 The club has 4 Optimists for hire.